mdyousufreja/deep-learning-challenge_reja/README.md

 5. Were you able to achieve the target model performance?
    - By leveraging these configurations, the model achieved an accuracy of 72.4%.
 This approach was considered appropriate as it struck a practical balance in capturing the underlying patterns in the data without overfitting or introducing unnecessary complexity.

 6. What steps did you take in your attempts to increase model performance?
+   - In my efforts to enhance model performance, I implemented various strategies.
+For the additional analysis, I introduced a third and fourth hidden layer to the neural network.
+In these layers, I reduced the number of neurons compared to the original analysis.
+Despite these adjustments, the model did not surpass the 75% accuracy threshold.
+Notably, all additional attempts yielded a little over accuracy than the initial trial.

 ## Summary  ##

+The model achieved an overall accuracy of approximately 72.4% in predicting the classification problem.
+To potentially enhance this performance, further upfront data cleanup could be beneficial.
+A more thorough and targeted data preprocessing stage may address potential outliers, missing values, or other data irregularities that could impact the model's ability to generalize effectively.
+This iterative approach to data cleaning could contribute to improved model accuracy by ensuring a more robust and representative dataset for training and evaluation.